wowizowiii/ZumbiBlocksPluginTemplates/README.md

 When done customizing your plugin base, click on `Build` in your IDE.
 If the task is enabled, your plugin will automatically be installed.
 Open the game and test it out!

 When ready to publish, don't forget to [add a license](https://choosealicense.com/)!
 This is very important in the open source community.
+Additionally, a `.gitignore` file has been included for you to use.
+Simply move it to the root directory of your project.

 ### Assets and Resources